DavidCWebs/WP-Sage-Spin/readme.md

 Uses [WP-CLI](https://github.com/wp-cli/wp-cli) and creates a unique MySQL/MariaDB database & database user.

+The cool kids would probably do this with a Yeoman Generator, but the BASH method works pretty well.
+You can spin up a new site with a development theme and GitHub repo in a couple of minutes - just enter your details when prompted.

 This BASH script:

 * Creates a new directory for WordPress